Book an appointment to register a birth

 If your baby was born outside Somerset, you can register the birth ‘by declaration’ at any Register Office in England or Wales.
 This means that the details you give to the Registrar will be sent to the correct district to be registered.

-If you decide to register by declaration, you will not receive any birth certificates immediately; these will be forwarded to you once the registration has been completed in the district of birth, usually within a week.
-You will need to bring a cheque or postal order to the appointment to pay for any birth certificates required.
+If you decide to register by declaration, you will not receive any birth certificates immediately.
+They will be forwarded to you once the registration has been completed in the district the child was born in and you have arranged payment.

 Contact details and opening times of our Register Office and all our Registration Offices